Bela Magyar Architect and Graphic Artist - Budapest Art Maps Cityscapes

-His true love belongs to the metropolis, Budapest.
-He has been living there since his early childhood, and his personal development as an artist and designer is completely intertwined with the city´s metamorphosis.
-This makes his understanding and his knowledge of the details and hidden corners of the city a part of himself and his work.
+His faithful love belongs to the metropolis, Budapest.
+Since his early childhood, he has lived there, and his personal development as an artist and designer is wholly intertwined with the city’s metamorphosis.
+His understanding and knowledge of details and hidden corners of the metropolis make a part of himself and his work.

 Béla graduated as an architect at the Technical University of Budapest in 1981.
 He began by working on construction sites, getting to know the creation from scratch.
-He then founded his own publishing house editing journals for the building industry and manuals for corporate identity professionals.
+He then founded his own publishing house editing manuals for corporate identity professionals.
 He also worked as an architectural illustrator in Australia in 1986-87.

-At present, he works in his own graphic studio since 1990.
+At present, he has worked in his own graphic studio since 1990.

-His love and active drawing and painting began in high school, inspired by the surrealistic fantasy world especially of Max Ernst, Paul Delvaux, René Magritte, and Salvador Dali.
-The first pen and ink illustrations were born while studying at the university, and those very first drawings like „The Station” or „When Nature Strikes Back…” established his style – very detailed, finely elaborated line-work.
-Béla has worked with the basic tool of the architects’ technical pen (rapidograph) till the advent of the digital world.
+His love and active drawing and painting began in high school, inspired by the surrealistic fantasy world, especially Max Ernst, Paul Delvaux, René Magritte, Giorgio de Chirico, and Salvador Dali.
+The first pen and ink illustrations were born while studying at the university.
+Those first drawings like “The Station” or “When Nature Strikes Back…” established his style – very detailed, finely elaborated line-work.
+Béla has worked with the architects’ technical pen (rapidograph) till the advent of the digital world.

 1979-1986 – Pen and ink illustrations.
-Surrealistic fantasy cityscapes with rampant pipelines, chimneys growing like trees, dangerous bridges, crumbling, decaying industrial buildings, people made from brick and construction steel – eating digital letter-pasta… Mostly black and white pen and ink illustrations are drawn with rapidograph, inspired by the images of the films of Andrei Tarkovsky (e.g. Stalker) and from the absurd thoughts of Luis Bunuel.
+Primarily black and white pen and ink illustrations are drawn with rapidograph, inspired by the images of the films of Andrei Tarkovsky (e.g., Stalker) and from the absurd thoughts of Luis Bunuel.
+Surrealistic fantasy cityscapes with rampant pipelines, chimneys growing like trees, dangerous bridges, crumbling, decaying industrial buildings, people made from brick and construction steel – eating digital letter-pasta…

 1989 – Bird’s eye view maps.
-Starting with Budapest, the lush surreal dreams have been replaced by bird’s eye view cityscapes of real cities - looking like illustrations of children’s stories.
-Budapest, Hungary, Szentendre – these large (the original of Budapest is more than 2 meters in length) illustrations are map-like cityscapes, but not true maps.
+Starting with Budapest, the lush, surreal dreams have been replaced by bird’s eye view cityscapes of actual cities - looking like illustrations of children’s stories.
+Budapest, Hungary, Szentendre – these large (the original of Budapest is more than 2 meters in length) illustrations are map-like cityscapes, but not accurate maps.
 They represent the essence, the summary of the city, bird’s eye view through the eyes of the artist.
-Being an architect, Béla constructed and built the houses, bridges rather than simply sketched them.
-The buildings stand as firmly as the real buildings because he knows what happens behind the walls and under the roof of the houses.
+Being an architect, Béla constructed the buildings and bridges rather than simply sketched them.
+The buildings stand as firmly as the actual buildings because he knows what happens under the roof of the houses.